Dual Citizenship (RA 9225)

 The Consular Officer reserves the right to request additional documents from the applicant

-a) Child’s NSO/PSA Birth certificate [apply here] (The NSO/PSA Birth Certificate must indicate/show Filipino as your nationality/citizenship);
+a) Child’s PSA Birth certificate [apply here] (The PSA Birth Certificate must indicate/show Filipino as your nationality/citizenship);

 b) Child’s Foreign passport; and

-c) Child’s three (3) 2X2 COLORED ID Photos with WHITE Background without eyeglasses or colored contact lens taken within 6 months from application
+c) Child’s three (3) 2X2 COLORED ID Photos with WHITE Background without eyeglasses or colored contact lens taken no earlier than 3 months prior to the time of application

 Note: Only children below 18 years old of age of former natural born Filipinos may qualify for derivative dual citizenship.

-FOR THOSE APPLYING FOR MINOR CHILDREN AS DERIVATIVE AFTER DUAL CITIZENSHIP IS ACQUIRED
+FOR THOSE APPLYING FOR THEIR MINOR CHILDREN AFTER HAVING ALREADY REACQUIRED DUAL CITIZENSHIP:

-b) Two (2) Accomplished petition forms to be notarized by PCG[click here]
+b) Two (2) Accomplished petition forms to be notarized by PCG[click here to download]

-c) Original and one photocopy each of Petitioner’s Dual Citizenship documents, as follows:
+c) Original and one photocopy each of the Petitioner’s Dual Citizenship documents, as follows:

 -Identification Certificate (IC)